kdm9/dna-proto-workflow/docs/source/index.rst

 Software Dependencies
 ^^^^^^^^^^^^^^^^^^^^^
 We recommend running the workflow in its own ``conda environment`` on a Linux Server.
 Dependencies are listed in ``envs/condaenv.yml`` and ``envs/additional.yml``.
 A brief explanation how to use these files to generate the conda environment is further below.
 For comprehensive explanation please consult the `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_ documentation.
-For software that is not available through conda on some important platforms we make the specific binaries available in ``envs/``.
-Currently mainly abra2.jar.
+For software that is not available through conda on some important platforms we make the specific binaries available in ``envs/``; currently mainly abra2.jar.

 Workflow Use in a Nutshell